 Jane Smyth | Managing Editor

-Jane is a third year PhD student in the Program in Atmospheric and Oceanic Sciences at Princeton.
+Jane is a fifth year PhD student in the Program in Atmospheric and Oceanic Sciences at Princeton.
 She uses global climate models developed at the NOAA Geophysical Fluid Dynamics Laboratory to learn more about what controls rainfall patterns on Earth.
 Before coming to Princeton, Jane studied Geology & Geophysics at Yale University.
 She is interested in climate policy, science communication, and renewable energy.
 She grew up by the beach, so when not studying the ocean, she likes to swim in it.

 Noemi Vergopolan | Director of Public Relations and Associate Editor

 Noemi is a PhD candidate in the Civil and Environmental Engineering Department at Princeton University and pursuing a certificate in scientific computing.
 Noemi’s work relies on combining hyper-resolution land surface models, remotely sensed data, and machine learning techniques to assess the impact of human activities on the water-energy-food nexus, and to bridge the gap between hydrological information and field scales applications.
 Prior to Princeton, she graduated in environmental engineering from the Federal University of Paraná and worked for two years in the engineering consulting industry.
 Noemi is from Brazil and she loves traveling, dancing, and cooking.

 Julio Herrera Estrada | Co-Founder and Associate Editor